-At this stage, it is anticipated that the equality impacts will be neutral to low positive across the nine Protected Characteristic groupings defined by the Equality Act 2010.
+It is anticipated that the equality impacts will be neutral to low positive across the nine Protected Characteristic groupings defined by the Equality Act 2010.
 There is potential for positive equality impact for the groupings of Age, Disability, Pregnancy and Maternity, and Sex, in terms of mental well-being opportunities arising for people in these groupings to feel safer on their journeys for education, work or leisure.
 This is particularly so for families with young children, wheelchair users, and older people who may consider themselves to be vulnerable and less likely to venture out without clear signage and lighting, and pavements that can be navigated safely by them and their carers.

-An additional grouping for whom there may be positive impacts are people with less visible disabilities or conditions, including people with neurodiverse conditions.
+An additional grouping for whom there may be positive impacts are people with less visible disabilities or conditions, including people with neurodiverse conditions, and for people with visual impairments.
 For example, a cluttered space can cause overstimulation for some people with autism, and many autistic people need space around them, which means that narrow passageways can cause stress.
+Additionally, sensitive use of appropriate lighting such as minimal use of fluorescent lighting, as well as clear signage, will be anticipated to provide further benefits for people with neurodiverse conditions and for others including those with visual impairments.